 “Time” was released in February 2016 in memory of Dilla passing away 10 years ago.
 When it was released, I remember saying to myself “I would be happy if only 50 people viewed it” because no one knows us musically and we didn’t have any other songs that were released, at that time.
 Then, within a few days, it started to get some attention.
-It was surprising, but gratifying, when Madlib Tweeted us and when the Dilla Foundation Facebook page shared our cover.
+It was surprising, but gratifying, when Madlib Tweeted us and when The [James Dewitt Yancey] Foundation Facebook page shared our cover.
 “Dilla Taal” got some attention, but not as much as “Time."

 III.
 "Jaubi is an Urdu word roughly translating to "whatever;" creating whatever sounds good and whatever feels good is the goal," as outlined within your Bandcamp page.
 How do you typically go about discovering and presenting styles to your band mates to add into to Jaubi's ever-evolving sound?

 Discovering new artists is a process of trial-and-error, after constant listening and researching.
 It can sometimes be a long journey with a low yield, but when you find someone’s music that moves you, it is as if they define your whole essence.
 Presenting different styles to the others is easy because they guys are so technically advanced, they can try anything.
 More importantly, they have an open mind and willingness to try anything.
 The difficult part comes when trying to find that balance between East and West and doing justice to each song.

 IV.
 While I love the title "The Deconstructed Ego" and its companion EP artwork, what exactly is it intended to mean or signify?